1919 in Afghanistan: Early May 1919

 Amanullah launches what becomes known as the Third Anglo-Afghan War.
-A large Afghan army comes pouring across the Indian frontier and proceeds to pillage far and wide in the northwest provinces.
+A large Afghan army pours across the Indian frontier and proceeds to pillage far and wide in the northwest provinces.
 Within a few days, and before the Afghans have suffered any serious defeats, the amir enters into tentative negotiations with the Indian government.
-The fighting continues, however, the British forces on the frontier being commanded by Gen. Sir Arthur Barrett.
+The fighting continues, however, under the command of British forces on the frontier led by Gen. Sir Arthur Barrett.
 The aeroplanes attached to the Anglo-Indian forces bomb both Jalalabad and Kabul.
-After much procrastination a peace conference is opened at Rawalpindi on July 26, Sir Hamilton Grant representing the Indian government and Sardar Ali Ahmad Khan representing the amir.
+After much procrastination, a peace conference is opened at Rawalpindi on July 26; Sir Hamilton Grant represented the Indian government and Sardar Ali Ahmad Khan, a scion of the Barakzai tribe, represented the amir.
 A preliminary peace (the Treaty of Rawalpindi) is signed on August 8.
-By the terms of the agreement the arrears of the late amir's subsidy are confiscated, and no subsidy is to be paid at present to the new amir.
+By the terms of the agreement, the arrears of the late amir's subsidy are confiscated, and no subsidy is to be paid at present to the new amir.
 The Afghan privilege of importing arms and ammunition from India is also withdrawn.
-The frontier in the region of the Khyber is to be definitely demarcated by the Indian government, and the Afghans are to accept this demarcation.
+The Indian government demarcates the frontier in the region of the Khyber and the Afghans must accept this demarcation.
 The Indian government expresses its willingness, however, to receive another Afghan mission six months later.
 Moreover, there is another item in the agreement which is subsequently made known and which evokes considerable criticism in England.
-In the past there was an agreement between Britain and Afghanistan that Afghanistan should have no relations with any foreign government except Britain.
-According to the new treaty this stipulation is withdrawn, the amir's government thus obtaining full liberty to enter into relations with any foreign government.
+In the past there was an agreement between Britain and Afghanistan that Afghanistan would have no relations with any foreign government except Britain.
+According to the new treaty, this stipulation is withdrawn, the amir's government thus obtaining full liberty to enter into relations with any other foreign government.
 It is regarded by many as a sinister comment on this agreement that during the year the amir sends a mission to Moscow.